econexpert/monitorwebsites/README.md

 Check for website updates and store data in MongoDb database using Python script.

 Need MongoDb account with read/write user login access and pymongo package installed locally to run the script.

 ## 1. Check for website changes and record size in database
 File name: *monitorweb.py*

+This version saves size of website in database if it detects changes.
+Can be used to alert user about updates.
 ![](https://github.com/econexpert/monitorwebsites/blob/main/images/monitorchanges.jpg)

 Database entries:

 ![](https://github.com/econexpert/monitorwebsites/blob/main/images/testme-database.jpg)

+More updated version follows.

 ## 2. Check for websites changes and save HTML copy in database

 File name: *monitorweb02.py*

-If detects changes, this version saves copy of HTML on MongoDb and makes an archive of earlier versions.
+This version saves copy of HTML on MongoDb if it detects changes.
+All earlier versions of websites are stored in the database.

 Need MongoDb account with read/write user login access and pymongo package installed locally to run the script.